 • Shipping Logistics.
-With ongoing changes to the global postal regulations and increase in cross-border sales volume, logistics has become paramount for small merchants to succeed in ecommerce.
-We facilitated the shipment of over 680 million items in 2019 to buyers across more than 100 countries.
+With ongoing changes to global postal regulations and increases in cross-border sales volume, logistics has become paramount for small merchants to succeed in ecommerce.
+We facilitated the shipment of over 640 million items during the twelve months ended September 30, 2020 to buyers across more than 100 countries.
 To support this immense volume, we have built and continue to invest in our robust global logistics platform.
-We have developed a number of logistics programs including WishPost, Export Processing Center (EPC), A+, Fulfillment by Wish, and Fulfillment by Store.
+We have developed a number of logistics programs including WishPost, Export Processing Center ("EPC"), A+, Fulfillment by Wish ("FWB"), and Fulfillment by Store ("FBS").
 We have also established relationships with national postal networks and formed partnerships with third-party carriers to provide a set of reliable cross-border logistics solutions at competitive costs for our merchants.
 We believe that ensuring a consistent delivery experience for our users increases value to our merchants by boosting sales volumes and minimizing returns.